Build Introduction

 Below you will find all of the best-in-slot Aspects found on Legendary items that are important for this build.
 Remember that all Legendary powers can be added into your Codex of Power once you salvage the item.
 You can still find some aspects through dungeons though they will always be at the minimum power level.
 To get the most out of this system, combine these Aspects with the right stats.

-| Slot | Gems | Aspect/Unique | Aspect / Unique Power |
+| Slot | Gems | Aspect / Unique | Aspect / Unique Power |

-| Helm | – When you gain Berserking while already Berserk, you become enraged increasing your damage by x[35-50%], gain 6 Fury per second, and 10% Cooldown reduction | ||
+| Helm | When you gain Berserking while already Berserk, you become more enraged granting [40-50%]x increased damage, 6 Fury per second, and 10% Cooldown reduction. | ||

-| Chest | Iron Blood Aspect | – Gain [2-6%] Damage Reduction for each nearby Bleeding enemy up to [10-30%] maximum | |
+| Chest | Iron Blood Aspect | Gain [3.9-5.9]% Damage Reduction for each Nearby Bleeding enemy up to [20-30%] maximum | |

-| 2-Handed Bludgeoning Weapon | OR | – | |
+| 2-Handed Bludgeoning Weapon | OR | ||

-| Dual Wield Weapon 2 | Aspect of Sundered Ground | – Every 20 seconds, your next |
+| Dual Wield Weapon 2 | Crushing Aspect | While Fortified you deal [45 – 65%]x increased damage |

 To see how this build compares to others on our site, you can check out our Endgame Builds Tier List.